snwagner777/EconomyPlumbing/replit.md

 # Economy Plumbing Services - Project Documentation

 ## Overview
-Economy Plumbing Services is a full-stack web application aimed at enhancing a plumbing business's online presence, streamlining operations, and driving growth.
+Economy Plumbing Services is a full-stack web application designed to enhance a plumbing business's online presence, streamline operations, and drive growth.
 It offers comprehensive service information, covered areas, blog content, and an online store.
-The project integrates AI for content generation, marketing automation, and reputation management, with a focus on boosting local SEO, user engagement, and conversion rates.
+The project integrates AI for content generation, marketing automation, and reputation management, focusing on boosting local SEO, user engagement, and conversion rates.
 The vision is to leverage technology for operational efficiency and superior customer engagement to become a leading service provider.

 ## User Preferences
 Preferred communication style: Simple, everyday language.